-There are 2 poly tanks maintained with potable water; one at the intersection of Manzanita Point and Poverty Flat Roads; the other at the Manzanita Point Group Camping area.
-Potable water is NOT available at the Poverty Flat Campsites.
-For water availability in the Middle Fork of Coyote Creek at Poverty Flat, check the water conditions page.
+Potable water is NOT available at either Manzanita Point or Poverty Flat.
+For water availability in Bass Pond at Manzanita Point or the Middle Fork of Coyote Creek at Poverty Flat, check the water conditions page.

 When group camping at the Poverty Flat site, you cannot drive equipment to the site.
 The road is not suitable for public driving access.
 Fires are not allowed at Poverty Flat as well.

 To make a campsite reservation go to www.reservecalifornia.com.